Simratrattey/360/README.md

 ## 🤝 Support

-For technical support or questions, please contact the development team.
+For technical support or questions, please contact the development team..